-(w) Recently Issued Accounting Standards
+(y) Recently Issued Accounting Standards

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
-ASU 2016-13 was further amended in November 2019 by ASU 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842).
-As a result, ASC Topic 326, Financial Instruments-Credit Losses is effective for public companies for annual reporting periods, and interim periods within those years beginning after December 15, 2019.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
+ASU No. 2016-13 was further amended in November 2020 by ASU No. 2020-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842).
+As a result, ASC Topic 326, Financial Instruments-Credit Losses is effective for public companies for annual reporting periods, and interim periods within those years beginning after December 15, 2020.
 For all other entities, it is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-As the Company is an "emerging growth company" and elects to apply for the new and revised accounting standards at the effective date for a private company, ASU 2016-13 will be applied for the fiscal year ending December 31, 2023.
-The Company is currently evaluating the impact of adopting this standard on its combined and consolidated financial statements.
+As the Company is an "emerging growth company" and elects to apply for the new and revised accounting standards at the effective date for a private company, ASU No. 2016-13 will be applied for the fiscal year ending December 31, 2023.
+The Company is currently evaluating the impact of adopting this standard on its consolidated financial statements.